denten-books/plain-text/3-projection.md

 one to the other affects not the message but the mode of perception.
 It is as if someone has asked you to read a book or to watch a film in a stranger's armchair.
 It feels off in a way that is difficult to explain.
-The mode of digital perception similarly contorts the body into new and unfamiliar shapes.
+The mode of digital perception similarly contorts the body into new and unfamiliar shapes, which give discomfort.

+Something happens as digital media subsume their analog counterparts.
+But what is it?
+We already know the shape of the conduit: keyboard, screen, storage.
-I begin then with popular intuitions about the digital.
-The "two terminators" of the introductory section lead us to the technical particulates of projection and finally to the discussion on the aesthetics of digital perception.
+But do these change the ways we read or listen and how?
+I begin then with forming some intuitions about the digital.
+The "two terminators" from popular culture will lead us to several technical case studies.
+These will serve as testbed for an aesthetics of digital perception.

 ## Digital Wake (My Two Terminators)